Bhabha scattering

 In quantum electrodynamics, Bhabha scattering is the electron-positron scattering process:

 There are two leading-order Feynman diagrams contributing to this interaction: an annihilation process and a scattering process.
-Bhabha scattering is named after the Indian physicist Homi J. Bhabha.
+Bhabha scattering is named after the Indian physicist Homi J. Bhabha who derived it in 1936.

 The Bhabha scattering rate is used as a luminosity monitor in electron-positron colliders.

+Due to crossing symmetry, Bhabha scattering has the same amplitude as Møller scattering.